-As someone who enjoys Fabrics and Textiles, I also enjoy the carryover that I see between my Master Closet and what turns up on the shelves of my Interior Design studio.
+As someone who enjoys Fabrics and Textiles, I also enjoy the carryover that I see between my Master Closet and what turns up on the shelves of my Interior Design studio in Nashville.
 Both my wardrobe and that of my wife, Ruthann often have similarities to the styles that I see on display at High Point Furniture Market.

 The COLORS we see in Fashion often translate quickly into the latest Home décor trends.
 Sometimes before you can blink….
 Let’s take Sea Foam Green for example…One minute it was the latest Essie Nail Color, the next minute every designer handbag, and before you could say “Easter Bunny” the bedding catalogs were a flood of Sea Foam Green.
 Okay, okay you get the point…the feminine fashion influences are MANY and quick

 to change.
 Recently we’ve seen a huge resurgence of all things VINTAGE in home decorating and when you combine it with a color trend it’s even more powerful.
 Even stronger than Sea Foam Green has been the love affair with every shade of Gray.
 Can you tell I’m having fun?
 One minute Ruthann’s nails had turned “You don’t know Jacques” gray and the next every pillow in America seemed to be Gray and White Chevron and every stick of furniture in High Point Market had been “chalk painted” gray.
 One of the most popular bedrooms that I’ve done to date was a gray on gray on gray color story.
 Still LOVE it, but it started with FASHION.

 Not only have we seen a new love affair with all things vintage…and just to set the record straight Subway tile is a classic and never went out of style.
 But now we’re seeing many new fun things for the Kitchen and Bath…Mosaics, Glass, Irredesence…Bathrooms are a great place to put on the jewelry.